ehsanrashid/DON/Readme.md

 is somewhat lower (roughly 60% of nps is typical).

-Note that the NNUE evaluation depends on the DON binary and the network parameter file (see EvalFile).
+Note that the NNUE evaluation depends on the DON binary and the network parameter file (see `Eval File`).
 Not every parameter file is compatible with a given DON binary.
-The default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary.
+The default value of the `Eval File` UCI option is the name of a network that is guaranteed to be compatible with that binary.

 ## What to expect from Syzygybases?